Signpost

 Steady practice.

 Optional.
-Recorded.
 Come when you can.
+Listen if you want.
+Talk if you want.

-A question to carry into the weekend.
+A simple reflection to carry into the weekend.

-Start with witnessing,
+Start with attention,

-not solutions
+not performance

 as anchors